PĀ

 Health and Safety

-The health the safety of the Maunga, our manuhiri and residents are a priority.
-Please follow the instructions of onsite staff and the temporary signage in place.
-Our construction team are working hard to create a better, safer experience for all, please be kind.
+The health and safety of the Maunga, our manuhiri and residents are a priority. please follow the instructions of onsite staff and the temporary signage in place.
+Our team are working hard to create a better, safer experience for all, please be kind.

 Times align to Daylight Savings.